stanley-skyline/dataminer-docs/user-guide/dataminer_services/Catalog/Change_email_dataminer_services_account.md

 1. Create a new dataminer.services account (make sure to use the new email address), by following the instructions `[Logging on to dataminer.services](xref:Logging_on_to_dataminer_services#logging-on)`.

 > [!IMPORTANT]
-> Since this new account is not linked to the previous one, please consider the instructions below to ensure continued access to services and data.
+> Since this new account is not linked to the former one, please consider the instructions below to ensure continued access to services and data.

 ## Ensuring continued access to services and data